 In 2016 the Scottish Government outlined the importance of technology at the heart of learning in a national strategy document for education.
 This sets out the expectation of local authorities and schools and the vision for digital technology, which is a core skill across learning.
 Where our educators in the Scottish Borders are supported through professional development, resources and leadership, digital technology can enrich learning and teaching, help to raise levels of attainment and close the attainment gap across our authority.
-It would also allow us to meet the specific educational needs of our schools in the Borders and overcome barriers.
+It also allows us to meet the specific educational needs of our schools in the Borders and overcome barriers.

-What content will be on the iPad?
+What content is on the iPad?

 Will it develop key skills for learning, work and life across the Scottish Borders?